ChristianFJung/Node-Pro/content/index.markdown

 </center>

-I'm an undergraduate student studying computer science, interested in the intersection of data and people.
+I'm a 3rd year student studying computer science, interested in the intersection of data and people.
 I  currently work part time with the Novetta Machine Learning Center of Excellence where my work primarily focuses on developing new methods for text interpretability.
 Outside of my work at Novetta, I also volunteer with the U.S. Air Force through the X-Force program and am the technical producer for the Global Inquirer podcast.